-- The TSF prevents the disclosure of internal and user data thanks to: - Memories scrambling and encryption, - · Bus encryption, - Mechanisms for operation execution concealment.
+The TSF prevents the disclosure of internal and user data thanks to:

+- Memories scrambling and encryption,

+- · Bus encryption,

+- Mechanisms for operation execution concealment,

+- Leakage protection in libraries.

 6.11 Random number generation (FCS\RNG.1)

 The TSF provides 8-bit true random numbers that can be qualified with the test metrics required by the BSI-AIS20/AIS31 standard for a PTG.2 class device.